Best free software for students 2023

 It supports many video formats and allows you to trim clips with precision and export them for YouTube.

-For the more advanced features, you'll have to get Lightworks Pro, which costs around £175 a year – but the free version should be more than adequate for most projects.
+For the more advanced features, you'll have to get Lightworks Pro, which costs around £160 a year.
+However, the free version should be more than adequate for most projects.

-If you've often spent hours downloading a video, only to find it won't work on your media player (aaargh!) then VLC player is the software for you.
+If you've often spent hours downloading a video, only to find it won't work on your media player, VLC player is the software for you.

-VLC claims you'd be hard-pressed to find a format that it can't work with, and it can even play broken, corrupted or unfinished video or audio files.
+VLC claims you'd be hard-pressed to find a format that it can't work with.
+It can even play broken, corrupted or unfinished video or audio files.

 The software leaves a little to be desired aesthetically, but it's really easy to use and does exactly what it says on the tin.